 Probiotics can help improve the health of our gut flora.
 Fermented foods such as kimchi and sauerkraut are all natural sources of probiotics that can ease stomach problems.
 For more advice on what foods are good for your gut, see the NHS’s list of good foods to help your digestion.

 Turmeric is an age-old spice used in eastern cuisines for hundreds of years.
-So why is it becoming so popular today?
+So why is it becoming a wellness trend today?

 The NCCIH suggests turmeric has significant health properties that can help with preventing Alzheimer’s, improving brain function and act as a natural anti-inflammatory.
 It has moved far past its original root form and can now be found in an array of health supplements from turmeric powder to turmeric capsules.
 And of course, there is nothing us Brits like more than a cup of tea!
 Turmeric tea is not only delicious but boosts our immune system and improves our cardiovascular health.